shakir85/blog/content/post/ebs_mgmt/index.md

 Before we start, I'd like to mention that all the steps here can be automated using the AWS CLI/SDK, or your preferred Infrastructure as Code (IaC) tool.
 In this instance, we'll walk through the console setup for clarity.

 **Disclaimer**
-This post will focus on provisioning a new disk, including the formatting process.
-Adding a new partition to a partially used disk is beyond the scope of this blog, and following the steps below will effectively remove all the content from the specified volume.
+This post will focus on provisioning a new volume, including the formatting process.
+Adding a new partition to a partially used volume is beyond the scope of this blog, and following the steps below will effectively wipe all the content from the specified volume.

 ## Step 1: Create an EBS volume